ManuelWandeto/hotelex_docs/docs/point-of-sale/pos-sales/returns.md

 A super-administrator can have both level 1 and level 2 approval rights at which point they can approve or disapprove a return request all by themselves.

-An order that is locked with lock-status 'return' is highlighted in pink while and order locked with lock-status 'forwardded' is highlighted in yellow.
+An order that is locked with lock-status 'return' is highlighted in pink while and order locked with lock-status 'forwarded' is highlighted in yellow.

 ![The return process illustration](/img/returns_process.png)